Click a topic, or press the enter key on a topic, to reveal its answer.

 How long does the program last?

-The NYC Junior Ambassadors program kicks off in late October/early November with a professional development meeting for educators.
+The NYC Junior Ambassadors program kicks off in late November/early December with a professional development meeting for educators.
 The program then concludes with a year-end celebration around mid/late June (before the end of the NYC DOE school year).
 It is important to note that the year-end event is a sort of graduation from the program but it does not mean the end!
 Educators and their students are encouraged to continue engaging with the program and global issues as alumni!

 Is there a fee to participate in the program?

-No. NYC Junior Ambassadors is a free to all participating schools and afterschool programs.
+No. NYC Junior Ambassadors is free to all participating schools and afterschool programs.
 However, small costs such as bus service to the UN might be incurred by participating schools that choose to travel by bus.
 Bus service to the year-end event will be provided by the program on an as needed basis.

 What are the key program activities?